 A transfer board, covered in-depth in our best transfer boards guide, is a sturdy and flat board made of either wood and plastic, which aids individuals with severe disabilities, spinal injuries, or major and minor leg injuries when transferring from one surface to another.
 It is especially useful for moving wheelchair-bound patients from their wheelchairs to the toilet or the car and gives you the ability to move your patients between surfaces without having them use their legs.
 It is highly beneficial as it will allow your patient to take several small movements rather than a single big one which can cause further distress to their body.
-As per our Best Transfer Boards Guide, transfer boards are possibly the most comfortable and easy to use transferral tool as it puts less strain on your patient’s upper body when compared to the transfer belt.
+As per our Best Transfer Boards Guide, transfer boards are possibly the most comfortable and easy to use transferal tools as they put less strain on your patient’s upper body when compared to the transfer belt.

 Transfer boards come in all sorts of shapes and sizes, so the transfer board of your choice would be the one that is most ideal for you and your patient’s overall strength and health.
 There are simple ones that are generally straight rectangular boards with no extra features that are suitable for strong individuals with minor damages to the body; such as a broken leg or a sprained ankle.
 The advanced ones come with all sorts of extra features to provide the patient a smooth transition from one platform to the other, additionally also helping the carer by partially taking away the strain of carrying the patient, as the transfer board does all the work for you.
 One such type is the S shaped transfer board that works in perfect unity with your wheelchair, as the hooked ends easily attach to the armrest of the wheelchair, providing a stable, supported platform.
 Another advanced type is one that includes a rotating seat that considerably reduces the risk of strain on the carer’s body during patient transfer, as the seat smoothly moves the patient along.